 Red flags (If you notice any of these signs, contact your veterinarian.)

 - Bleeding from injury to leg or abdomen

 - Loss of appetite that is not associated with molt

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Dehydration||Symptoms or Causes Slow moving, shriveled appearance.||Suggested Action Consult your veterinarian and spray-mist the habitat more frequently.|
+|Health Issue Dehydration||Symptoms or Causes Slow moving, shriveled appearance.||Suggested Action Consult your veterinarian and ensure the proper humidity by misting the habitat more frequently.|

 |Health Issue Falls, injuries||Symptoms or Causes Bleeding.||Suggested Action Immediately consult your veterinarian.|

-Because all invertebrates are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your invertebrate or habitat contents to help prevent the potential spread of disease.
+Because all invertebrates are potential carriers of infectious diseases such as salmonella, always wash your hands before and after handling your invertebrate or habitat contents to help prevent the potential spread of disease.

 Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for invertebrates and should consider not having an invertebrate as a pet.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about invertebrates and disease.